Foams, iterated wreath products, field extensions and Sylvester sums: Patched surfaces, separable extensions, and foams

 The map associated to any surface with defect circles can now be computed explicitly.
 For instance, consider a one-holed torus with a defect circle $\sigma$, see Figure~\ref{fig5_21} left.

 We compute the induced map

 In particular, one-holed torus simplifies to a disk, see Figure~\ref{fig5_21} right.

-Capping off the boundary by a disk, a 2-torus with an essential $\sigma$-defect circle evaluates to $[F^{\sigma}:\kk]$, the degree of the fixed field of $\sigma$ over $\kk.$ An undecorated 2-torus evaluates to $\dim_{\kk}(F)=[F:\kk]\in \kk$.
+Capping off the boundary by a disk, a 2-torus with an essential $\sigma$-defect circle evaluates to $[F^{\sigma}:\kk]$, the degree of the fixed field of $\sigma$ over $\kk.$ An undecorated 2-torus evaluates to $\dim_{\kk}(F)=[F:\kk]$, seen as an element of $\kk$.
 Over a field of finite characteristics, these evaluations may be equal to $0$.

 More complicated cobordisms with circle defects can be computed analogously.
-For example, Figure~\ref{fig5_22} shows the evaluation of a genus two surface with 3 defect circles labelled $\sigma_1,\sigma_2,\sigma_3\in \Gal(F/\kk)$.
+For example, Figure~\ref{fig5_22} shows the evaluation of a genus two surface with 3 defect circles labeled $\sigma_1,\sigma_2,\sigma_3\in \Gal(F/\kk)$.